 Sixty-two teachers responded that they were scheduled to teach two similar economics classes during fall 2006 and that they were willing to participate in the study.
-Materials were sent in early September and teachers were instructed to randomly assign one class to be the experimental class and one class to be the control class.
+Materials were sent in early September and teachers were instructed to randomly assign one class to be the experimental class and the other to be the control class.
 Forty-three teachers returned some materials and 24 returned the complete sets of materials used in this study.
-Among the 48 classes taught by these 24 teachers, 1290 students returned some information, with 982 returning complete information used in the regression analysis of multiple choice scores in this paper and 963 for the essay scores.
+Among the 48 classes taught by these 24 teachers, 1290 students returned some information, with 982 returning complete information used in the regression analysis of multiple choice scores in this paper and 963 returning complete information for the analysis of essay scores.